DSDEV27001/GFWeatherPipeline/readme.md

 - The hottest day is the day with the highest daily average temperature not the day with the highest reached temperature for any hour of the day
 - '-99' in WindSpeed, ScreenTemperature and SignificantWeatherCode columns indicates that data is not available and thus equates to null
 - Enrichment of this data is valuable for downstream analysis and modelling
+- The good coding practice of fine grain exception handling is outside the scope of this task

 ### **Data Ranges**